DekodeInteraktiv/imageshop/readme.txt

 * Enhancement: Visual overhaul of the Imageshop settings page and onboarding experience.
 * Bugfix: Fixed an issue where images with unexpected data values would prevent further browsing through paginated content.
 * Bugfix: Fixed a case where the visual alt-text for an image would show the description text when updating Imageshop details, and then revert to its intended value when refreshing the page.

-= 1.1.2 (2025-04-04) =
-* Media filter: Ensure filters are always rendered after the error fixes in 1.1.1
-* Settings: Fixed error preventing feedback messages from rendering.
-* Onboarding: Removed import options form the onboarding wizard, the feature exists within the settings page, but removes potential confusion during setup.
-* Compatibility: Properly flush caches when the plugin is uninstalled.
-* Compatibility: Ensure the plugin is compatible with WordPress 6.8.

-= 1.1.1 (2025-02-21) =
-* Media filer: Fix a fatal error when the available interfaces list is empty.
-* Attachments: Import the new `AltText` attribute from the Imageshop API.
-* Translations: Updated when translations are loaded, to follow the best practice since WordPress 6.7
-* General: Updated tested with attributes.